NasitSony/kv-engine-cpp/README.md

 Guarantee:
 Committed objects remain recoverable after restart, inheriting the durability and crash-recovery semantics of the storage engine.

+### Object Write Commit Semantics
+Object writes follow a correctness-first design:

+1. Object data is split into chunks
+2. Each chunk is written as a KV entry
+3. Object metadata is written last and acts as the commit point

+An object is considered valid only if committed metadata exists.
+During recovery, objects without committed metadata are ignored.

+### Storage Layout
+- `bucket:<bucket-name>` → bucket metadata
+- `objmeta:<bucket>:<object-key>` → object metadata
+- `objchunk:<object-id>:<chunk-index>` → object chunk data
+- `bucketidx:<bucket>:<object-key>` → object index entry

 **✅ v0.7 — Prefix Scan + ListObjects**